Uniqueness of free-boundary minimal hypersurfaces in rotational domains

+on $\Sigma$, then $\Sigma$ is homeomorphic to a disk or an annulus. \textbf{Theorem D}: Let $\Sigma^n$ be a free boundary minimal hypersurface in the unit ball $\mathbb{B}^{n+1}$.
+If $|A|^2\leq 2n$, then $M$ is a totally geodesic equatorial disk $\mathbb{D}^n$.
 This paper is organized as follows.
 In the first section, we approach some preliminaries for the underlying theme, obtaining a relevant integral identity for free boundary minimal hypersurfaces immersed in domains whose boundary is a regular value of a smooth function $F$.
 This permits obtain the results of the section 2, where we approach the particular case when $F$ is a quadratic polynomial and, thus, we have a quadric domain.
 In section 3, we continue investigating the applicability of the integral formula obtained in section 1, by studying rotational domains.
 In order to address the Conjecture \ref{conj}, we devote the section 4 to obtain a rigidity result for the critical catenoid immersed a 3-ball, with an additional condition.
 By the end, the Sectios 5 purposes to study some gap theorems (in the second fundamental form) for free-boundary minimal hypersufaces.
 In a first view, we extend a known gap result from Ambrozio-Nunes in a topological way, when the ambient is a rotational ellipsoid.
 And finally, we obtain a new gap result for free-boundary minimal hypersurfaces immersed in an Euclidean ball.